It’s quite an exciting time in the home automation industry. When we talk about home automation, the possibilities can be awe-inspiring.

 The device is handy when someone tries to break into your safe.
 The sensor immediately alerts you either by text or email.
 The tech is also recommended if you have a cabinet filled with liquor and kids in the house.
 The Smart Vibration Sensor can also be used to check if someone left the fridge open in the kitchen.
 You can get this done yourself by placing a door sensor on your fridge, and it’ll send out an alert if it was left open for more than the customized time you set.

 Are there housebound or elderly relatives who live with you?
 If you get worried about him/her falling among other things when you aren’t home, there are smart home automation ideas that can ease your worry.
-You can get chair mats and sensor-based floor.
+You can get chair mats and a sensor-based floors.
 These chair mats can send you an alert to your smartphone when he or she gets out of the chair or bed.

 As a pet owner and lover, you are always worried about your pet when you aren’t home with them – they can be incredibly lonely when you aren’t home, and this can affect their behavior generally.
 This is mostly the case for dogs.
 You can check on your pet through smart interactive cameras.
 There are smart treat dispensers that have an embedded camera to help you communicate with your pet through your smartphone to give them a treat.
 Also, if your pet is on a diet, there are smart pet feeders that dispense food among the interval you choose and per portion.